NewsRacine County

 The tech giant’s decision comes after hundreds of residents voiced opposition to the project over recent weeks.
 More than 2,000 people signed a petition opposing a rezoning proposal that would have allowed the data center to be built on 244 acres of land.

-The proposed site was located on County Line Road and State Highway 32, southwest of the WE Energies Oak Creek Power Plant, surrounded by farmland and residential properties.
+The proposed site was situated on County Line Road and State Highway 32, southwest of the WE Energies Oak Creek Power Plant, and was surrounded by farmland and residential properties.

 47032805-Concept Site Plan - Project Nova by TMJ4 News